Chicago Area/Cook County Research

 - The availability of Chicago area newspapers

 Cook/Will counties births, marriages and deaths are at the state or county level.
 Some marriages are on Illinois State Archives databases.
-Microfilmed vital records are listed in the catalog of the Family History Library (Church of Jesus Christ of Latter-day Saints).
+Digitized vital records are listed in the catalog of the Family History Library (Church of Jesus Christ of Latter-day Saints).
 The State of Illinois did not begin keeping vital records until 1916.
 Will County records begin in 1877.
 Cook County records begin in 1871 (earlier records destroyed by the Chicago Fire).
 Information may be incomplete for these earlier years.
+Check at:

 Cook County Building